Personal Health Record (PHR)

 What is a PHR?

-With a PHR, you can review near real-time information on your health, as well as share it with providers when necessary.
+With a PHR, you can review near real-time reports on your health, as well as share those reports with doctors when necessary.
 These reports can include:

 - Diagnosis lists